 Find a giant furry spider nestled in your backpacking gear?
 It is Spring and spiders are coming out of hiding to eat and breed.
 Before you dig out your backpacking gear from the closet or garage, you might want to know how to identify what spiders are harmful.
 You can probably tell the difference between a Black Widow and a common Daddy Longlegs spider.
 However, can you distinguish a Brown Recluse from a Common House Spider?
 Depending on where you live, this infographic by Pest Control Experts shows how to recognize common house spiders that are common to the United States.
 Familiarize […]

-Backpacking involves a long and steady aerobic workout with fitness benefits that rival other more intense, higher impact activities.
-Although backpacking is a non-competitive recreational activity with a low chance of burn-out, the constant climbing and descending can lead to cramping and injury.
-Besides the overuse of the muscles, leg cramping is exacerbated by inadequate eccentric contraction strength, dehydration, electrolyte imbalance from sweating, and insufficient carbohydrate intake.
-Common Causes of Leg Cramps When Hiking When you are backpacking, the muscles in your leg contract while in motion and stretch out when the motion is completed, or another muscle moves it […]
+Backpacking involves a long, steady aerobic workout with fitness benefits that rival those of other, more intense, higher-impact activities.
+Although backpacking is a non-competitive recreational activity with a low chance of burnout, the constant climbing and descending can lead to cramping and injury.
+While most people blame a lack of bananas (potassium), the reality is more complex.
+Besides the overuse of these muscles, leg cramping is exacerbated by inadequate eccentric contraction strength, dehydration, electrolyte imbalance from sweating, and insufficient carbohydrate intake.
+Here are the primary culprits behind those trail-side spasms: Common Causes of Leg Cramps When Hiking When you are backpacking, […]

 Quinoa is a fascinating plant food that is worthy of its own blog post.
 It has remarkable nutritional properties, not only from its protein content (15%) but also its energy composition.
 Here we take a closer look at why quinoa makes an excellent backpacking food.